reefsalter/suvat-solver/README.md

 ## Feedback and Support

 If you encounter any issues or have suggestions for improvements, please open an issue on this GitHub repository.
-For general support or questions, you can reach out to [ReefSalty](https://github.com/reefsalty).
+For general support or questions, you can reach out to [Reef](https://github.com/reefsalter).

 ## Contact

 ReefSalty
-Email: hi@reefsalty.co.uk
+Email: reef@reefsalter.com